 Whaling: This is a specific type of spear phishing that targets someone important within a company such as a CEO, a CFO, or other executives.

-To help you prevent phishing attacks and spread the words on security, we've put together 6 tricks to help your end-users spot these attacks.
+To help you prevent phishing attacks and spread the words on security, we’ve put together 6 tricks to help you prevent phishing attacks within your organization:

 Trick #1: Look at the email address, not the sender